uwcartlab/Webmapping-Dev/Chapter08/readme.md

 ###### Figure 3.11: Label mush

-We now have separated the city name and population into two separate lines, but they are on top of each other!
+We now have separated the state name and energy into two separate lines, but they are on top of each other!
 The solution is to offset the second line vertically from the first by adding a `"dy"` attribute to it (Example 3.16).

 ###### Example 3.16: Offsetting the second line in _main.js_